JoshDoug/Notes/Java/JavaSE/JDBC.md

 This can then be used to encaspulate reading, inserting, and updating the database along with a manager type class dedicated to managing/creating/retrieving the bean using a set of SQL statements.

+## Managing Data with Updateable Result Sets

+Result sets can be marked as updateable and then directly altered instead of using an `UPDATE` SQL statement.
+This approach may not always make sense and not all DBMS support updatable result sets.

+* When creating the prepared statement, use the `ResultSet.CONCUR_UPDATABLE` option: `conn.prepareStatement(sql, ResultSet.CONCUR_UPDATABLE);`
+* Update fields on a particular row: `resultSet.updateString("usesrname", "New Username");`
+* Alternatively using a bean: `resultSet.updateString("usesrname", bean.getUsername());`